xyz-leo/letra/README.md

 - Keyboard and tile interaction integrated.
 - Responsive layout.

-*(Note: This version may use embedded CSS/JS inside `index.html` for simplicity.)*
+*(Note: This version may use embedded CSS/JS inside `letra.html` for simplicity.)*

 ## How to Run

-1. Clone the repository or simply download the index.html.
+1. Clone the repository or simply download the letra.html.
+2. If the file letra.html is downloaded as letra.txt, simply rename it back to letra.html and open it with a Browser.
-2. Open `index.html` directly in a browser.
+3. Open `letra.html` directly in a browser.
-3. Start typing with the on-screen keyboard.
+4. Start typing with the on-screen keyboard.

 No build tools, server, or dependencies required.